waynodiablo/Oystercard/further_javascript/09_finish_single_note_page.md

 #### Link each note to a page that displays the full note

 - [ ] Read :pill: [frontend, single page app](https://github.com/makersacademy/course/blob/master/pills/frontend_single_page_app.md).
 - [ ] Use TDD to update the note list view so that each note is linked to an appropriate URL for displaying that individual note.
-You can use the note `id` in the URL.
 - [ ] Go to `http://localhost:8080` in your browser.
 You should be able to click on a note and be redirected to the URL for that note.
+There should be no page refresh.
 The page content shouldn't change.
-There should be no page refresh.
+(And you won't see the note, yet.)

 #### Load the content for the single note page

 - [ ] Using TDD, update your `note-controller.js` to load content for the single note page.
 The note controller code should listen for `hashchange` events.
-When one happens, if the current browser URL is for a single note page, it should use the `app` element to set the page content to the HTML for that note.
+When one happens, if the new browser URL is for a single note page, it should use the `app` element to set the web page content to the HTML for that note.
 - [ ] Go to `http://localhost:8080` in your browser.
 You should be able to click on a note and see the full text of that note.
 There should be no page refresh.

 ### Resources